burtonr/sqlrest/README.md

 The thought is to create an ultra-minimalist API that acts as a proxy in front of a database in order to maintain the connection, as well as handle the pooling while the functions can focus on being functional.

 The function would build the required SQL statment to be executed, and send it to SqlRest for execution on the remote DB.
 SqlRest does nothing more than passing the query (or procedure name) to the connected database server for execution.
 The response will depend on the route/command.
-Select/Query would return a json array of column names and row results
+Select/Query would return a json object with an array of column names and an array of arrays of row results

 Example Results:
 ```
-data: {
+{
-  [
-      [
+  "Columns": [
         "Column1",
         "Column2"
   ],
+  "Data": [
       [
         "Result1_1",
         "Result1_2"